 How to Clean Bearded Dragon Poop

-When it comes to cleaning up your bearded dragon’s poop, you’re going to want to consider what type of substrate they have in their tank.
+When it comes to how to clean bearded dragon poop, you’re going to want to first consider what type of substrate they have in their tank.
+Next, please, consider the following suggestions for different cleaning methods below…

 Bearded Dragon Pooped on Tile